matthewkeating/tasks/README.md

 > Flags are useful for drawing attention to high priority tasks.

 #### Completed Tasks
-Completed tasks are, naturally, those tasks that are marked as complete.
+Completed tasks are, naturally, those tasks marked as complete.
 A unique feature of Tasks is that completed tasks are ephemeral.
 To relieve users from having to repeatedly cull completed tasks, Tasks will only retain a set, but configurable, number of completed tasks.

 Automatic completed task culling is first in, first out (FIFO).
 For example, if the user configures Tasks to retain 20 completed tasks, when a 21st task is completed, the 1st completed task will be purged.